Overview of General Call for Presentations

 Administrative Processing Fee

-Changes unrelated to initial registration and cancellation may be subject to a $75.00 Administrative Processing Fee.
-To mitigate the fee please make sure persons being registered are correct and the type of registration is correct (speaker, attendee, exhibitor).
+Changes unrelated to initial registration and cancellation may be subject to a $100.00 Administrative Processing Fee.
+To mitigate the fee, please make sure persons being registered are correct and the type of registration is correct (presenter, attendee, exhibitor).

 - The Center on Disabilities at CSUN retains the right to any materials submitted.

-- The CSUN AT Conference retains the rights to schedule presentation at any designated time slot in the schedule during the presentations days of Wednesday-Friday, March 13-15, 2019.
+- The CSUN AT Conference retains the right to schedule presentations at any designated time slot in the schedule during the presentation days of Wednesday-Friday, March 11-13, 2020.

-- Unauthorized recordings, filming or photography in the presentation rooms is prohibited by speakers and attendees.
+- Unauthorized recordings, filming or photography in the presentation rooms is prohibited by presenters and attendees.

-- Speakers may not be listed on more than three (3) submissions and may not present at more than three (3) sessions.
+- Presenters may not be listed on more than three (3) submissions and may not present at more than three (3) sessions.

 - Accepted submissions will be listed one (1) time in the Conference Program and on the website and cannot be presented more than one (1) time at the CSUN AT Conference.